A PARTY OF ONE

 Lackluster sales performance made the Toronado a rather Pyrrhic victory for Metzel, Andy Watt, and John Beltz.
 They had overcome great odds just to bring the car to market and they had demonstrated convincingly that front-wheel drive could work for big American cars.
 However, the Toronado was so expensive to build and public interest was so lukewarm that it hardly seemed worth the effort.
 The contemporary Riviera handled as well or better, had much better brakes, cost less, and was some 250 lb (113 kg) lighter despite nearly identical exterior dimensions.
 The Toronado’s imposing fastback shape, meanwhile, seemed to appeal more to critics than the buying public while sacrificing much of the FWD layout’s potential packaging efficiency.

-We’re not entirely sure why Oldsmobile was so reticent to publicize Toronado’s FF drivetrain, although it’s possible that it had something to do with the Hooven patent; we can understand why GM might have been reluctant to promote an invention on which it may have been paying royalties to Ford.
+We’re not entirely sure why Oldsmobile was so reticent to publicize Toronado’s FF drivetrain, although it’s possible that it had something to do with the Hooven patent; we can understand why GM might have been reluctant to too zealously promote an invention on which it may have been paying royalties to Ford.
+Oldsmobile might also have feared that promoting FWD too earnestly might have the effect of undermining the rest of its lineup, which retained RWD.
 Whatever the reason, Oldsmobile swept its own considerable technical achievement under the rug.

 In our second installment, we’ll look at the rest of the Toronado’s history, along with an unusual spin-off of its Unitized Power Package concept: the 1973-1978 GMC Motorhome.